RebekahEast/gallery-flexbox/README.md

 # gallery-flexbox
-Based off the learnings from Free Code Camp, I'm making another flexbox gallery
+Based off the learnings from Free Code Camp and with my company, I'm making another flexbox gallery